IF YOUR CHILD DID NOT GET THE RESULT THEY WANTED, HOW DO YOU HELP YOUR CHILD COPE WITH FAILURE?

 This can be done in a number of ways – anchoring a previous success in order to associate a good positive memory, visualisation to help a child walk through success and how it feels for them, removing overwhelm by teaching a child to break down (chunk) their feelings into smaller pieces and handle them one by one and many more.
 If you think NLP can help, find a practitioner close to you and make an appointment to discuss coping strategies for your child’s well being.

-KEY POINTS TO HELPING YOUR CHILD NOT ONLY GET OVER FAILURE BUT THRIVE FROM THE LEARNING THEY GAIN
+KEY POINTS THAT WILL TELL YOU HOW TO HELP YOUR CHILD COPE WITH FAILURE + TO THRIVE FROM THE LEARNING THEY GAIN

 ** Create a flexible, ‘growth’ mindset by encouraging your child to see that intelligence and ability are malleable and flexible and can change.